Google Home Hub review: Basic by design

-Google’s Home Hub smart display hits store shelves today.
+Google’s Home Hub smart display hits store shelves today in the United States, the United Kingdom and Australia.
 The company’s first device to offer visual interaction with Google Assistant made its debut alongside the Pixel 3, Pixel Slate, and Pixel Stand earlier this month.

 At a glance, Home Hub is small and unimposing, standing roughly the same height as a Home speaker.